sjtu-medialab/People-Ojbect-Interaction-Dataset/README.md

 At this time, you can access our [BaiduNetdisk](https://pan.baidu.com/s/11T6I3Mw7axq0qwiPNz43Zw?pwd=sjtu )(百度网盘) with verify code of 'sjtu'.
 More access to our dataset will be released soon.

-The name of subfolders in `Meshes and Point Clouds` and `SMPLs` are defined by:
+The name of subfolders in `Meshes and Point Clouds` are defined by:
 ```
 4D_seriesname_frameindex,
 ```
-where the `seriesname` corresponds to the name of subfolders in `RGB-D-Mask Sequences`, the `frameindex` are the frame index the meshes, point clouds, and SMPLs are constructed for.
+where the `seriesname` corresponds to the name of subfolders in `RGB-D-Mask Sequences`, the `frameindex` are the frame index the meshes, and point clouds are constructed for.

 ## Camera Parameters